-Dedicated to Ronald Van Spaendonck, the Clarinet Sonata was composed in 2003.
+Dedicated to Ronald Van Spaendonck, the Sonata for Clarinet was composed in 2003.

 The world premiere took place in Antwerp (Belgium) on September 26, 2003 by Ronald Van Spaendonck and pianist Muhiddin Dürrüoglu.